LSZ2001/solution_driven_prob_solving/README.md

 - It contains NUTS fits for the proof-of-concept models.
 Because these posterior sample files are large (>6GB), they are saved in an OSF repository as specified above.

 ### *models* and *vgc_project* subfolders
-- They contain functions needed to run VGC and JIT simulations.
+- They contain functions needed to run VGC and JIT model simulations.
 They are adopted from their corresponding papers: https://www.nature.com/articles/s41586-022-04743-9, https://arxiv.org/abs/2601.14514.
 - The original VGC repo was written for Numpy 1 instead of 2, so one line of code was depreciated and could not run for the current repo.
 Please make the following edit in your Python virtual environment's package file *msdm/algorithms/policyiteration.py*:
 ```
 # Original version: